Chart Color Schemes

 Williamtown - Medowie - Karuah lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Williamtown - Medowie - Karuah's population is around 17,152 as of Nov 2025.
-This reflects an increase of 2,132 people (14.2%) since the 2021 Census, which reported a population of 15,020 people.
-The change is inferred from the estimated resident population of 16,615 from the ABS as of June 2024 and an additional 757 validated new addresses since the Census date.
-This level of population equates to a density ratio of 47 persons per square kilometer.
-Williamtown - Medowie - Karuah's 14.2% growth since the 2021 census exceeded the non-metro area (5.1%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 73.4% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on AreaSearch's analysis, Williamtown - Medowie - Karuah's population is around 17,152 as of November 2025.
+This reflects an increase of 2,132 people (14.2%) since the 2021 Census which reported a population of 15,020 people.
+The change was inferred from the estimated resident population of 16,615 from the ABS as of June 2024 and an additional 757 validated new addresses since the Census date.
+This level of population equates to a density ratio of 47 persons per square kilometer, providing ample space per person.
+Williamtown - Medowie - Karuah's growth of 14.2% since the 2021 census exceeded the non-metro area's growth of 5.1%, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 73.4% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

 Frequently Asked Questions - Population